310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 So I feel relaxed, since I prefer people not butting in on that kind of stuff.

-You know, like when people act as if they actually get me and Yuta-kun, but talk about us in typical terms, saying stuff like “I’m so sorry for you,” or “You should try doing this.”
+Y'know, like when people act as if they actually get me and Yuta-kun, but talk about us in typical terms, saying stuff like “I’m so sorry for you,” or “You should try doing this.”

 When in reality, I never wanted any of their help.
 He and I are different from what’s normal, after all.